Student Travel Awards

 - Are invited to participate in a conference (e.g. present a paper or poster, serve as a speaker, moderator, panelist, etc.);

 - Hold committee assignments within the association;

 - Hold “Active Student Status” at the time of application

 - Have maintained a high GPA;

-- Are active members of student, local, regional, or national professional organizations (e.g. SCIGO; Doctoral Guild; Diversity Student Organization; or the student chapters of related professional or academic organizations).
+- Are active members of student, local, regional, or national professional organizations (e.g. SCIGO; Kappa Theta Pi; Doctoral Guild; Women in Computer Science; Diversity Student Organization; or the student chapters of related professional or academic organizations).

 If funding is granted, the students must abide by the Travel Award Guidelines.